 Research and Teaching Interests:

-My research interests are cognitive development and language acquisition.
-Specifically, I study children’s acquisition of words, categories, and concepts and how these processes are supported by the learning environment.
+My research interests are cognitive development and learning.
+I study the processes involved in children’s acquisition of words, categories, and concepts and how these processes are supported by the learning environment.

 Please visit my lab